Morten Kirkskov

-Morten Kirkskov (born 28 March 1963, in Sønder Omme) is a Danish actor, theatre director and writer.
+Morten Kirkskov (born 28 March 1963) is a Danish actor, theatre director and writer.
 He was appointed artistic director of the Royal Danish Playhouse for the Royal Danish Theatre in Copenhagen in 2015.

 Career

 Morten Kirkskov graduated from drama school at Odense Theatre in 1990 and has appeared on stage in a number of performances at the Royal Danish Theatre, Østre Gasværk Teater, Aalborg Theatre and Mungo Park.
 Since 1998 he has been a teacher at the Danish National School of Theatre.
 He was the artistic manager of the Aalborg Teater from 2011 to 2015.

 Kirkskov is known for his role in the 2001 comedy-drama Shake It All About along with several supporting roles in major Danish drama series including Borgen.

 In 2010, he made his debut as a writer with the autobiographical novel Kapgang, which in 2014 was adapted into a feature film with the English title Speed Walking, directed by acclaimed Danish director Niels Arden Oplev.